 The world’s largest aerospace company, Boeing [NYSE: BA] has announced its latest investment in autonomous aircraft.
-Boeing purchased Near Earth Autonomy, a Pittsburgh-based company “focused on developing a portfolio of technologies that enable safe and reliable autonomous flight.”Near Earth Autonomy, a spin-off from Carnegie Mellon University’s Robotics
+Boeing invested in Near Earth Autonomy, a Pittsburgh-based company “focused on developing a portfolio of technologies that enable safe and reliable autonomous flight.”Near Earth Autonomy, a spin-off from Carnegie Mellon University’s Robotics

 Near Earth Autonomy, a spin-off from Carnegie Mellon University’s Robotics Institute, is a software and sensor technology company that enables aircraft of any size to inspect, map and survey terrain and infrastructure, as well as transport cargo autonomously.
 They have developed the first full-size autonomous helicopter for the U.S. Army, as well as an aerial cargo transport service for the U.S. Marines.